Celebrating the New Year in Hawaii

 Looking for New Year’s Eve parties?
 If so, you can certainly find them here.
 Example include: Tiki’s Grill and Bar, the Trump Hotel Waikiki or the Pink Party at the Royal Hawaiian.
 The Star of Honolulu Dinner Cruise might be the best way to view fireworks out on the ocean.
 For families looking to feast together, most restaurants and hotels offer fix-priced meals and multi-course dinners.

-Kauai: Poipu Beach is regarded as one of the most beautiful beaches in Hawaii, and on New Year’s Eve, there is a particular brilliance on its 0famous shores.
+Poipu Beach is one of the most beautiful beaches in Hawaii.
+And on New Year’s Eve, there is a particular brilliance on its famous shores.
 The fireworks on Poipu Beach begin at 10 pm in thunderous glory for all to see.
 Visitors can gather before the fireworks on Poipu Beach to enjoy live music beginning at 5 pm.
-Party-lovers can also celebrate in either Poipu or Princeville at a variety of New Year’s Eve parties and local hotels’ dinners.
-However for those who want a more meditative approach to the New Year, the Inspirational Moonlight Labyrinth walk starts at Kealia Beach from 6 to 8 pm.
-Here, attendees can consciously consider what they want to cast off from the last year and look forward to in the future in one of Hawaii’s most peaceful settings.
+Also, you can celebrate the New Year in Poipu or Princeville in parties and dinners at local hotels.
+For a more meditative approach, you can walk the Inspirational Moonlight Labyrinth at Kealia Beach.
+Here, attendees can cast off unwanted thoughts from the past and look forward to the future.